 Padres vs Tigers Odds, Spread, and Total

-The San Diego Padres look to make it two wins in a row.
-San Diego is 16-6 and sits atop the NL West Division.
-They currently hold the best record…
+The San Diego Padres look to win the rubber match of this three-game series against the Detroit Tigers.
+The Padres are 17-7 and sit atop the NL West Division.
+San…

-The San Diego Padres look to make it two wins in a row.
+The San Diego Padres look to win the rubber match of this three-game series against the Detroit Tigers.
+The Padres are 17-7 and sit atop the NL West Division.
+San Diego is wrapping up a six-game road trip, where they've gone 2-3 so far.
+Many of the games have been close, and the offense hasn't been producing much.

-San Diego is 16-6 and sits atop the NL West Division.
-They currently hold the best record in both the National League and all of MLB.
-This will be Game 4 of the Padres' six-game road trip.
-They recently dropped two of three against the Houston Astros but bounced back with a 3-2 win in their last outing.
-The pitching staff has been trending upward, and the Padres were competitive in some close games in Houston.
+The Tigers are 14-10 and second in the AL Central Division.
+They're just past the halfway point of a ten-game homestand, where they've gone 4-2 so far.
+Like San Diego, their recent games have been close, and they'll look to find more consistency on offense.

 Spread